 Top Features of Linux Kernel 5.7

 Maintained by Samsung, the new exFAT filesystem driver replaces the exFAT driver that has been around for quite a while, developed by Microsoft.
-Samsung’s involvement in the coding of the new exFAT comes as a blessing as its exFAT driver is more capable, and the new code is being actively worked upon.
+Samsung’s involvement in the coding of the new exFAT is a blessing as its exFAT driver is more capable, and the new code is being actively worked upon.

 2. Tiger Lake enabled by default

-Although Tiger Lake started creeping into the Linux Kernel development from the past over a year, Linux 5.7 kernel is the first release where the Tiger lake Gen12 graphics support is enabled by default.
+Although Tiger Lake started creeping into the Linux Kernel development over a year, Linux 5.7 kernel is the first release where the Tiger lake Gen12 graphics support is enabled by default.
 For those new to Tiger Lake, it is designed to replace Ice Lake in Intel’s Process-Architecture-Optimization model and is based on the third-generation 10nm process node named 10nm++.

 3. Extended ARM devices support